 Would he get into the current Chelsea XI?pic.twitter.com/coul3ETeUK

-— Goal (@goal) March 1, 2019
+— GOAL (@goal) March 1, 2019

-After winning a continental treble during a trophy-laden spell at Barcelona the forward returned to the Premier League via Monaco, signing for Tottenham on a short-term loan deal and scoring twice in 14 appearances.
+After winning a continental treble during a trophy-laden spell at Barcelona the forward returned to the Premier League, via Monaco, signing for Tottenham on a short-term loan deal and scoring twice in 14 appearances.

 Later spells at both Stoke and Fulham followed, though the finest football of the star’s career undoubtedly came in Chelsea blue.

-Scott Parker is a rarity on this list in that his best football came in the colours of Tottenham, having endured a frustrating time at Chelsea after finding himself amongst an expensive collection of leading names.
+Scott Parker is a rarity on this list in that his best football came in the colours of Tottenham, having endured a frustrating time at Chelsea after finding himself among an expensive collection of leading names.

-The midfielder struggled for regular opportunities after signing from Charlton and lasted just a single season at Stamford Bridge, moving onto Newcastle and later West Ham – where he was named as the FWA Footballer of the Year despite their relegation in 2011.
+The midfielder struggled for regular opportunities after signing from Charlton and lasted just a single season at Stamford Bridge, moving on to Newcastle and later West Ham – where he was named as the FWA Footballer of the Year despite their relegation in 2011.

 Parker spent two seasons with the club and anchored their midfield with trademark tenacity, before finishing his career with a four-year spell at Fulham – the fifth London club of his career.